Jared1989/Free-Style/PLANNING.md

 ### Hardware Requirements

-The application will be running on the users local computer.
+The application will be running on the user's local computer.
 I won’t be deploying this application to a public server.